Filippo Giuffrida Répaci

-Giuffrida Répaci (born March 19, 1964 in Turin, Italy) is an Italian journalist, director of the magazine La Lettre b.
+Giuffrida Répaci (born March 19, 1964, in Turin, Italy) is an Italian journalist, director of the magazine La Lettre b.

 Education and career

-Giuffrida Répacii completed a degree in Law in 1990 at the University of Genoa.
+Giuffrida Répaci completed a degree in Law in 1990 at the University of Genoa.
 He also studied at the City of London Polytechnic and the King's College London.

-He started his career as journalist in 1982, as speaker at the radio station Radio Riviera Tre.
+Répaci started his career as journalist in 1982, as speaker at the radio station Radio Riviera Tre.
 In 1989 he moved to Radio One and became a reporter for the News Agency Hi News.
-In 1994 Giuffrida Répaci moved to Brussels to become correspondent of the Agency L’Altra News.
+In 1994 Giuffrida Répaci moved to Brussels to become correspondent of the Agency L'Altra News.